-To ensure the integrity of our natural gas system, KUB technicians perform periodic leakage surveys.
-Technicians use highly sensitive, specialized equipment to perform these surveys.
-These surveys are completed either by walking or driving (truck, ATV, or segway) along the route of the pipeline.
+To ensure the integrity of our natural gas system, KUB technicians use highly sensitive, specialized equipment to perform periodic leak surveys.
+They walk or drive (truck, Segway, or all-terrain vehicle) along the route of the pipeline.

 Recognize.
 React.
 KUB Responds.